-The per capita income in Hampstead in 2010 was $28,891, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $115,564 for a family of four.
+The per capita income in Hampstead in 2010 was $30,424, which is upper middle income relative to North Carolina and the nation.
+This equates to an annual income of $121,696 for a family of four.
 However, Hampstead contains both very wealthy and poor people as well.

 The people who call Hampstead home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hampstead residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hampstead include German, English, Italian, and French .
+Important ancestries of people in Hampstead include German, Irish, English, Italian, and French.

 The most common language spoken in Hampstead is English.
-Other important languages spoken here include German and French.
+Other important languages spoken here include Italian and German/Yiddish.